Sentry892/ProgrammingBible/Book/chapter 3/Programming_Encyclopidia.md

 Angular: Actually typescript based(a js superset).
 Developed by google has a strong CLI(command line utilites).
 Uses components
 Solid: Similar to react but fast(because compiles the javascript not like react or vue)
-Svelte: A small and fast framework has components and reactivity(templating)
+Svelte: A small and fast framework has components and reactivity(templating) Next.js: It's actually a framework for react adds insane amount of useful features every startup choice

+That was a short explanation of the most popular frameworks, they are still a lot(around 10k).

+Package managers:
+Yeap js community can't even agree what word use for installing a package

+npm: The industry standard

+bun: Fast but not popular

+deno: Has a lot of unrialized potential

+There also npx, yarn and etc... but they are just recycling of the same features(No offense)
+___

+## C
+> High risk high reward